george-labs/george-backend-hiring/docs/assumptions.md

 Again assume that comparision is not case sensitive and 'Mary' and 'mary' are treated as two uniques words. test example: Arguments.of("Mary mary MARY", 3, 3)

+# Iteration 5

+# Iteration 6

+Assumed that sometext.txt is only example here and average calculation is just only math :)